 Treated as attempted but not earned credits with no GPA implication.
-Once an incomplete grade is posted, SAP will be recalculated.
+When the "I" signifying an incomplete course is changed to an actual grade, the course will be considered complete and the GPA reviewed for satisfactory academic progress purposes.

 Withdrawals (W)